lithictech/suma/docs/proxy-accounts.md

     like 'Your Lime code is abc123'.
 - The member sees an auth token SMS from Suma; copies the token; and pastes it into the vendor's app to verify the proxy address.
-- Member uses the vendor's app.
+- Member uses the vendor's app as normal, but the vendor doesn't know who they are directly.

-### Caveats

-However there are a number of wrinkles, and the devil is definitely in the details.

 ## Architecture

-The areas of code involved in this flow includes:
+There are two main chunks to how Private Accounts work.

-- The `Suma::AnonProxy` namespace contains most of this code.
+The `Suma::AnonProxy` namespace contains most of this code.

+The first chunk are the database models that are surfaced in the UI, which represent the vendors which support private accounts (`VendorConfiguration`), the proxy addresses for members (`MemberContact`), and a member's account within a vendor's service (`VendorAccount`):

-- `AnonProxy::MemberContact` is the provisioning of an email or SMS number for a member.
-Each member can have any number of emails and phone numbers, though one of each is normal.
+- `AnonProxy::MemberContact` contains an email or phone number associated with the member.
+  - Each member can have any number of emails and phone numbers, though one of each is normal.
-- `AnonProxy::VendorConfiguration` specifies the behavior of the vendor account.
-  For example, if it uses a phone number or email.
-It also points to a 'logic adapter' which contains vendor-specific code, like how to parse emails or SMS.
-  - For now, we assume a vendor account uses a phone or an email.
-    Even if both are supported, as assume just one is required.
-    We could support both in the same account in the future, but it isn't worth the modeling complexity as of this writing.
+  - The member contact stores the name of a `Relay`, like Postmark or Twilio.
+    This is the underlying provider working with the address, and is used when processing inbound messages.
+- `AnonProxy::VendorConfiguration` describes the way private accounts work for a particular vendor.
+For example, if Lime uses email for its account, there would be a Vendor Configuration associated to that vendor, which says that email is used for the private accounts.
 - `AnonProxy::VendorAccount` is the member account in the vendor's service.
-  It points to a single `VendorConfiguration`, which specifies the behavior.
-  It also points to a `MemberContact`, which should match the sms or phone requirement (ie, an SMS member contact should be used with a 'uses SMS' vendor configuration).
+  It points to a single `VendorConfiguration`, which specifies the behavior, and a `MemberContact`, which should match the sms or phone requirement (ie, an SMS member contact should be used with a 'uses SMS' vendor configuration).

+The second chunk are the mechanics used for the actual proxying;
+that is, forwarding messages from vendors to Suma members.
+There are a lot more moving parts here:

+- We have several `Relay` implementations, like `Postmark` or `Twilio`.
+- We use [WebhookDB](https://webhookdb.com) to handle ingestion from external services, like Postmark.
+And our primary method of looking for messages is via database polling.
+  This makes ingestion *much* easier to use in non-production environments, since we don't need to set up webhooks against local services.
+  - In production, WebhookDB pushes changes to our backend so we get immediate alerts, and we don't need to depend on frequent database polling.
+- There is a recurring `ProcessInboundRelayRows` job that looks for rows in WebhookDB for all relays, and 'processes' them.
+- Processing includes:
+  - Parsing the row using the appropriate `Relay` for the table
+    - For example, `Relay::Postmark` processes messages from the `postmark_inbound_messages_v1` WebhookDB replicator.
+  - Find the appropriate `MessageHandler` for the parsed message.
+    - For example, messages `from: 'no-reply@lime.app'` are processed using `MessageHandler::Lime`.
+  - Finding the `VendorAccount` for the given relay, and the recipient of the parsed message.
+  - Handling the message using the found handler.
+    - This usually includes extracting important info from the message and sending it via SMS.
+      In the end a `Message::Delivery` should be created.
+    - In some cases, the message may be un-processable, like a Privacy Policy update.
+  - This `Message::Delivery` is combined with the `VendorAccount` into a `VendorAccountMessage`.
+    This can be used to keep track of all messages processed through a vendor account.